areff2000/areff2000.github.io/_posts/2018-05-01-observable.markdown

 produce interactive, attractive and reactive calculations and visualisations.</p>

 ### Calculating the value of the NBN
-I used Observable to make a dynamic, interactive model to calculate the value of NBN.
+I used <a href="https://beta.observablehq.com/@mbostock/five-minute-introduction">Observable</a> to make a dynamic, interactive model to calculate the value of NBN.
 I used html sliders to control various assumptions, such as mobile vs fixed broadband use, % of gigabit users, % debt repaid per year.

 See training material, from the course, at: